kanki-16/Discord-Fake-MuteDeafen/README.md

   * Add to BetterDiscord plugins folder.
 ```

-##  Plans:
-- [ ] Add buttons to mute / deafen seperately and not from the plugin being enabled.
-- [ ] Use BDApi
+## | How to use
+1 - join voice channel

+2 - mute and deafen yourself

+3 - start plugin and stop plugin

+4 - now you can Un-mute and Listen and speak!

+After you turned ON the plugin , you cant join any other voice channels , for this you have to Reload discord!